Sarah Fraser

 Research

-The aim of my interdisciplinary research program is to track factors that influence cognitive abilities in older adults.
-My research focuses on four areas: (1) cognitive aging, (2) motor control, (3) neuroimaging and (4) ageism.
+The aim of Sarah Fraser's interdisciplinary research program is to track factors that influence cognitive abilities in older adults.
+Her research focuses on four areas: (1) cognitive aging, (2) motor control, (3) neuroimaging and (4) ageism.

-I explore older adults “in action” during everyday activities (for example, while walking and talking, that is, multitasking).
-Thanks to portable technology, I can measure changes in brain activity in real-time as people perform these activities.
-I also involve people in the community in fall prevention using a phone app developed by an interdisciplinary team of researchers at uOttawa and UHN Toronto.
+She explores older adults “in action” during everyday activities (for example, while walking and talking, that is, multitasking).
+Thanks to portable technology, she can measure changes in brain activity in real-time as people perform these activities.
+She also involves people in the community in fall prevention using a phone app developed by an interdisciplinary team of researchers at uOttawa and UHN Toronto.

-Lastly, ageism is a clear problem in our society with a negative impact on older adults.
 If cognitive decline is perceived as “normal” and expected with age, why do anything about it?
-Using qualitative methods, I explore what people say and think about older adults.
-We all age.
-How would you like to be treated when you’re 70, 80, 90 years old?
+Using qualitative methods, Sarah Fraser explores what people say and think about older adults.

-Co-lead of Stigma and Social inclusion group and member of Team 12 of the Canadian Consortium on Neurodegeneration in Aging.
+She is also the co-lead of Stigma and Social inclusion group and a member of Team 12 of the Canadian Consortium on Neurodegeneration in Aging.

 Member of: